How to Hibernate a Computer with Windows 11

 This post shows students and new users steps to hibernate a PC when running Windows 11.
 There are multiple ways to hibernate a computer in Windows, and all of them work well.
-Some work well in certain situations, but they all accomplish the same goal: temporarily putting a computer to sleep without losing one’s session.
+Some work well in certain situations, but all accomplish the same goal: temporarily putting a computer to sleep without losing one’s session.

 Windows has multiple sleep or hibernation modes: A Hybrid sleep is a type of sleep state that combines sleep and Hibernation.

-Before your PC goes into Hibernation, Windows saves your desktop session, including work, open documents, and programs to the hiberfile (C:\hiberfil.sys) on your hard drive before turning off the computer.
+Before your PC goes into Hibernation, Windows saves your desktop session, including work, open documents, and programs, to the hiberfile (C:\hiberfil.sys) on your hard drive before turning off the computer.
 On most PCs, one can resume using the power button.
 Sometimes, pressing any key on the keyboard or opening a lid on the laptop may wake the PC from Hibernation.

 So, whatever method you use to put a Windows PC into Hibernation, you’ll want to pick the best method.